hedyhli/outline.nvim/README.md

     winhl = 'NormalFloat:',
     -- Pseudo-transparency of the preview window, see ':h winblend' winblend = 0
+    -- Experimental feature that let's you edit the source content live -- in the preview window.
+Like VS Code's "peek editor". live = false
   },

   -- These keymaps can be a string or a table for multiple keys.